bobjiang/tokenscript/README.md

 The team at AlphaWallet is committed to bringing Web 3.0 via tokenization.
 Tokenised rights can be traded on the market and integrated across systems, forming a [Frictionless Market](https://github.com/AlphaWallet/TokenScript/blob/master/doc/design_paper.md#creating-a-frictionless-market) and allowing [Limitless Integration](https://github.com/AlphaWallet/TokenScript/blob/master/doc/design_paper.md#blockchain-integrates-the-web).

+## What is in a TokenScript file

+TokenScript is an XML dialect.
+It describes:

+-   The functions provided by the token (through smart contract or not)
+-   The method to render it on the user's interface
+-   The ERCs token behaviour templates it uses
+-   The JavaScript needed to construct transactions and render the token.

+It also defines how attestations are used to decorate, or convert to, or validate a transaction.

 ## Use Cases

 Visit our example Repo [here](https://github.com/AlphaWallet/TokenScript-Examples), which is full of complete TokenScripts that run inside our wallet, AlphaWallet.